Bodobolero/PostgrestClient/curlscripts_selfhosted/README.md

 Adjust all settings to your own self-hosted environment (e.g. use your own server's IP address).

+## Security Alert

+PostgREST itself serves plain HTTP.
+The standard, secure way to add HTTPS is to put it behind a TLS-terminating reverse proxy (nginx or Caddy) and bind PostgREST to 127.0.0.1 only.

+The setup below doesn't use a reverse proxy and binds PostGrest to 0.0.0.0 making the insecure HTTP port available within the network.
+This is acceptable for a home Wifi but shouldn't be used for production.

 ## Install self-hosted postgres on  homeserver natively (Deban apt package)

 ```bash